Mruchus/dance-sync-analysis/README.md

 ### 1. How do we compare the dancers?

-### 2. How do we know when to start comparing the two videos?
+### 2. What happens if we input videos of different lengths?

  🚧 *Under construction* 🚧 <br />